Decimus et Ultimus Barziza: Political career

 Barziza represented Harris County during the Fourteenth Texas Legislature (1874–1875) and the first session of the Fifteenth Texas Legislature (1876).

 During the fourteenth legislature, he played a key role in the controversial transition of the Governorship from Edmund J. Davis to Richard Coke.

 During the fifteenth legislature he ran for Speaker of the House but lost by two votes.
 At the end of the session, Barziza became embroiled in a procedural dispute regarding the Texas and Pacific Railway: in an effort to prevent a vote, he and 33 other representatives did not return from recess on July 31, 1876, so that there would not be a quorum.
 In response, the speaker ordered that the absentee representatives be arrested and forcibly brought back to the legislature.
 On August 2, 1876, Barziza resigned.

+Ancestry

+Barziza was the great-grandson of scholar John Paradise.

 Legacy

 Barziza Street, in the Houston neighborhood of Eastwood, is named for him.

 In 1964, the University of Texas Press re-published his memoirs.